Ye Olde Dolphin Inne

 Ye Olde Dolphin Inne is a Grade II listed pub, on Queen Street, in the city of Derby, England.

 It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.

 It was built in the late 16th century, with the licence said to date from 1580, and is the oldest pub in Derby.
 The timber-framed exterior of the building was remodeled in the early 20th century.
-The pub appears on the 1620 map of John Speed.

 The 18th-century extension, on the left-hand side of the building in Full Street, was originally a doctor's house, wherein he dissected the bodies of criminals who had been hanged.

+The Offiler's Lounge is named after the Derby brewery of the same name, which ended production in 1966.